Ducks and Geese

 The White Fronted Geese are named for the bright white patch found at the base of bill.
 Both sexes are similar in appearance, but the males are a bit larger.
-The head, neck and upper back of white fronted geese are gray, while the lower back and rump are dark brown, the tail is dark brown with white edges.
+The head, neck and upper back of White Fronted G

 The chest and breast are grayish with dark brown to black blotches and bars on the breast.
 The belly and upper and lower coverts are white.
 The bill is pink and the legs and feet are orange.